You are here: Home Australian Cobberdog

 The founders of this breed made many hard decisions to ensure the health, predictability of temperament, characteristics and management requirements of their breed have been optimised.
 They terminated bloodlines and discarded expensively purchased breeding stock if they were shown to produce unsound progeny.
 They have been able to eliminate and avoid many potential problems in the dogs they produce to limit the risks of the health of the dogs and the breed being compromised either now or into the future.
-Whilst the Australian Labradoodle has some dogs in common in the ancestry as the Australian Cobberdog the Australian Cobberdog is not an Australian Labradoodle and now has different infusions and a different separate and unique gene pool.
-Any dog which is not a registered Australian Cobberdog including Australian Labradoodles will be entered into the registry as a first generation foundation dog "F" from the 1st of January 2016 just as it would be if it were any other breed.
+Any dog which is not registered in the MDBA Stud Registry must go through the approval process for inclusion into the gene pool from the 1st of January 2016 just as it would be if it were any other breed.
 Breeders should not presume that any dog that is not already in the Australian Cobberdog gene pool will be automatically accepted as eligible for infusion.

 The MDBA has an open stud book and to ensure that our registry is transparent and protects the integrity and health of this breed we have introduced mandatory and recommended registration requirements.
 These requirements were developed in association with the Australian Cobberdog parent club.

 Any MDBA member who wishes to add to the stud registry a dog of unknown parentage, or a dog of another breed will be required to submit an application for approval and explain what they think this dog will add to the gene pool.
 Further details see below.
 This application will require approval from the MDBA Board and the board may request further photographs and information to determine the merit of the application.